FlashGriefs/Hazus/README.md

 - Account Nuker (mabye)

 # Q/A
+Q: Why is Hazus crashing when I try to use the tools?

+A: You have no proxies in proxies.txt

 Q: Can I fork this and make my own multitool?

 A: Sure just credit me, but I wouldnt recommend it as im a super messy coder.